madnuttah/unbound-docker/SECURITY.md

 ## Supported Versions

-All "latest" versions and their corresponding version will be updated as soon as possible in case a vulnerability was found.
+All supported "latest" versions and their corresponding version will be updated as soon as possible in case a vulnerability was found.

 | Version   | Supported          |
 | --------- | ------------------ |